Sleeping on your belly

 Sleep on your right side

 Your inferior vena cava (IVC) is a big vein to the right side of your body, in front of your spine.
-If obstructed, it can cause malaise - however, unlike what is usually thought, pressing on the IVC does not influence your little one's blood flow.
+If obstructed, it can cause malaise - however, unlike what is usually thought, pressing on the IVC does not influence your child's blood flow.

 Sleeping on your left side

 This is the best position for pregnant mums!
 It is advised to sleep on the left side because it improves blood flow and breathing.
-So, when it doubt, sleep on your left side - it’s good for you and your little one.
+So, when it doubt, sleep on your left side - it’s good for you and your child.